What can you expect on the day?

 Bring the booking confirmation that includes your GMC reference number.

-If the name on your identification document is different from that on the booking confirmation from the GMC or British Council, you must bring with you original evidence that you are the person named in that letter.
+If the name on your identification document is different from that on the booking confirmation from the GMC or British Council, you must also bring original evidence that you are the person named in that letter.
 We will accept:

 a declaration from the awarding body which granted your primary medical qualification, stating that both names relate to you.